 We’ve started our first ever English course for social entrepreneurs — it includes studying GECES documents and helping participants to set up an English-language presentation of their own organizations.
 Through learning English, we want them to feel more self-confident.… We don’t want to run international projects if our members are not able to participate.

-We are now in our second year of EN membership and we are excited to be part of the new phase.
+We are now in our second year of Euclid Network membership and we are excited to be part of the new phase.
 We are implementing two international projects, including hosting entrepreneurs from the SEED EUROMED exchange programme.
 And in March we are moving the office and will also have access to a co-working space in an incubator focused on digital social innovation.

 We are excited to see what will come from these new links!